![]() |

 Mark's Bio

 When I lived in San Jose in the late 60's, my best friend's older brother was in a band and taught us some chords on the guitar.
-I got my first (crappy) electric guitar when I was 13 and formed my first band at about age 14.
+I got my first cheap electric guitar when I was 13 and formed my first band at about age 14.

 I listened my records, tapes, and the radio constantly, singing along, and was influenced and inspired by the vocals and vocal harmonies of the Beatles, Beach Boys, and Crosby, Stills, & Nash.
 A few of my favorite lead vocalists are Paul Rogers, Delbert McClinton & Don Henley.
 Other influences included bands such as Jimi Hendrix, Stevie Ray Vaughan, the Doors, the Kinks, Neil Young, & ZZ Top.

-I'm a former board member of the Sacramento Blues Society & am have worked with Mick Martin helping him with the production of his popular blues show - 'Mick Martin's Blues Party' which airs every Saturday afternoon from 1:00 - 5:00pm on KXJZ - 90.9 FM.
+I'm a former board member of the Sacramento Blues Society & have worked with Mick Martin helping him with the production of his popular blues show - 'Mick Martin's Blues Party' which airs every Saturday afternoon from 1:00 - 5:00pm on KXJZ - 90.9 FM.

 I've always been interested in the recording aspect of music, and recorded and produced our first CD, "Little by Little" in my home studio.
 We're concentrating on our next CD at this time and will be writing and recording some originals mixed with more blues/rock, and other covers.